Recreation

 Valhalla

 The Heller Estate, located east of the Pope and Baldwin estates, is known as Valhalla, which means Viking heaven.
-Valhalla is located on National Forest land and is operated under a special use permit by Valhalla Tahoe (Tahoe Tallac Association).
+Valhalla is located on National Forest lands and is operated under a special use permit by Valhalla Tahoe (Tahoe Tallac Association).
 The main building is available for meetings, weddings and other event rentals and offers daily art exhibits.
 Valhalla also offers a beautifully renovated boathouse, now a community theatre, and twin guest cabins that offer fine arts and crafts for sale.
 All three structures support the associations annual Arts & Music Festival.
-For a schedule of events or information on rentals call (530) 541-4975 or visit Valhalla Tahoe.
-Valhalla is open mid-April through mid-December, weather permitting.
+For a schedule of events or information on rentals call 530-541-4975 or visit Valhalla Tahoe.
+Valhalla is typically open mid-April through mid-December, weather permitting.
 Though the buildings are closed during the winter, the grounds remain open year-round and the site serves as a popular cross-country skiing and snowshoeing destination.
-Please note: Wood and charcoal fires are not permitted.
+Campfires (wood, charcoal or any other solid fuels) are not permitted.
+Portable stoves are allowed with a valid permit.

 Valhalla Tahoe was formed in 1979 as a non-profit 501(c)(3) organization with the goal of assisting the Forest Service in restoring the three estates on the Tallac Historic Site and developing the site as a historic center while sponsoring and producing the Valhalla Arts & Music Festival held annually on the Heller Estate.
 The site is listed on the National Registry of Historic Sites.